“STUDENTS ARE THE MOST VALUABLE AND LEAST CONSULTED EDUCATION-POLICY EXPERTS IN AMERICA.” ~AMANDA RIPLEY, AUTHOR OF “THE SMARTEST KIDS IN THE WORLD”

 Is there a way to democratize the decision-making process that spans from school budgets, testing to discipline and other rules?
 Imagine if the primary stakeholders had the opportunity to weigh in on the critical decisions that affect them five days a week.

 Surprise!
 Some school board members believe that students should join adults (many of whom went to school decades ago) in electing school board candidates rather than only their student rep. The San Francisco Board of Education voted unanimously in favor of extending voting rights to 16 and 17-year-olds.
 This ballot measure, which included lowering the voting age for Mayor and the County Board of Supervisors, lost but not by a large margin.
+(Check out highlights of testimony by SF students.)
 In neighboring Berkeley, the School Board members shared the same belief that education policymaking would be better informed with this expanded constituency.
 A whopping 70% of adult voters agreed and in the next election, all students age 16 and up will have this opportunity.

 Do you think ‘Student Voice’ will have real meaning and influence if students also can vote?
 Yea or Nay?